1. Home

 The SEAT Leon is a brilliant family car.
 Fun to drive, spacious, comfortable and affordable to run, it puts a big tick in all of the family car boxes.
 We rate it very highly.

-The Leon is engaging to drive and offered with a huge choice of efficient or powerful petrol and diesel engines.
+The Leon is engaging to drive and offered with a huge choice of efficient or powerful petrol and diesel engines, and also a plug-in hybrid.
 It is also well-equipped as standard, which means you don’t have to worry about expensive extras to get the best out of it.

 9. Vauxhall Astra